UttaraKet1607/HeartDiseasePrediction/README.md

 Algorithms used:
 1) K nearest neighbours
-2) Decision trees
-3) Random forests
+2) Random forests
-4) Logistic regression
+3) Logistic regression

 An ensemble learning technique called “voting classifier” is also implemented.
 A Voting Classifier is a machine learning model that trains on an ensemble of numerous models and predicts an output based on their highest probability of chosen class as the output.